hyperledger-archives/fabric-chaincode-evm/Fab3_Instructions.md

 ```

 ### eth_uninstallFilter
-`eth_uninstallFilter` takes a filter identifier and forgets the associated
+`eth_uninstallFilter` takes a filter identifier and deletes the associated
 filter.

 **Example**